 - 4.4.1.
 Clubs must make every effort to nominate their teams in the division that reflects the level of skill, experience and competitiveness of the players in that team. - 4.4.2.
-BACT shall review the competitiveness of the teams in each competition.
-Where BACT believes that a team is above or below the competitive level of the division, BACT may take action during the grading rounds and if required, during the season, including: - (a) Move the team to a higher or lower division (as appropriate) - i.
-Competition points will not be carried across to the team's new division. - (b) Divide the division into two separate divisions, as per 4.4.4
+In Juniors Division 1-6 BACT shall review the competitiveness of the teams in each competition.
+Where BACT believes that a team is above or below the competitive level of the division, BACT may take action during the first three rounds of the competition and if required: - (a) Move the team to a higher or lower division (as appropriate) - i.
+Competition points will not be carried across to the team's new division.

 - 4.4.3.
 A club or team that disagrees with a decision made, pursuant to clause 4.4.2, may appeal the decision in accordance with clause 13.1. - 4.4.4.
-At any point during grading rounds of a junior competition BACT may divide the division into two separate divisions for the remainder of the competition if it believes that is in the best interests of participation.
-Any competition points earned will be carried across to the new division.
+There will be no Grading in Junior Premier League or Junior Open.